chfrank-cgn/chfrank-cgn.github.io/rke2-cluster.md

 The best place for troubleshooting during plan execution is the output of the pod running Rancher - it provides detailed information on what Rancher is currently doing and complete error messages if something goes wrong.

+You can find sample plan files for this RKE2 installation with Rancher on my [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/az-cluster-1).

 Happy Ranching!

 *(Last update: 1/21/23, cf)*